-What you have here is a big book-twelve books all in one, in fact.
-The idea of connecting enjoying coffee and reading the Bible devotionally happened early in 2017 when I wrote the first book of My Coffee-Cup Meditations.
+What you have here is the first part of what was produced as a big book-twelve books all in one, in fact.
+The idea of connecting enjoying coffee and reading the Bible devotionally happened early in 2017 when I wrote the first book in what became a series of My Coffee-Cup Meditations.